-- To replace the pollen filter, always visit a service centre. - Switch the air conditioner off if you think it may be broken.
+• To replace the pollen filter, always visit a service centre.

+• Switch the air conditioner off if you think it may be broken.
 This will avoid additional damage.
-Have the air conditioner checked by a specialised workshop. - Repairs to the air conditioner require specialist knowledge and special tools.
+Have the air conditioner checked by a specialised workshop.

+• Repairs to the air conditioner require specialist knowledge and special tools.
 SEAT recommends visiting a SEAT Official Service.

-- When the cooling system is turned off, air coming from the outside will not be dried.
+• When the cooling system is turned off, air coming from the outside will not be dried.
 To prevent fogging of the windows, SEAT recommends leaving the cooling system (compressor) turned on.
-To do this, press the button (NC).
-The button lamp should light up. - The maximum heat output required to defrost windows as quickly as possible is only available when the engine has reached its normal running temperature. - Keep the air intake slots in front of the windscreen free of snow, ice and leaves to ensure heating and cooling are not impaired, and to prevent the windows from misting over.
+To do this, press the button [A/C].
+The button lamp should light up.

+• The maximum heat output required to defrost windows as quickly as possible is only available when the engine has reached its normal running temperature.

+Keep the air intake slots in front of the windscreen free of snow, ice and leaves to ensure heating and cooling are not impaired, and to prevent the windows from misting over.

-Operating the Climatronic through the Easy Connect system
+Adjust using the Easy Connect system\

-✓ Applies to vehicles with a Media System Touch/Colour.
+✓ Applies to vehicles with a Touch/Colour Media System.